dsnsalt/priv_dns_sec450_fix/README.md

 Fix applied to 5.3
 ```

-- Configs will be updated to use the same DNS as your host system instead of Google's

-- You will be asked for the DNS Server you got from your host machine

 - Configs will be updated to use the same DNS as your VM instead of Google's.

 ### Undo Fix